Pacoima Wash: History

 In 1911, the developers of the Van Nuys townsite altered the Pacoima Wash from Sherman Way to the Los Angeles River, for 3 mi by adding a 50 ft street/flood channel.

+The Pacoima Spreading Grounds were opened in 1933 by the Los Angeles County Flood Control District, providing a source of groundwater for the then agriculturally oriented area and controlling the natural flooding of the Pacoima Wash.

 Years of flooding downstream followed, and Van Nuys flooded in the great Los Angeles Flood of 1938.

 In the 1950s, many drastic efforts were made to protect residents along the Pacoima Wash.

 Just after flowing below Interstate 5, the stream is diverted to the Pacoima Diversion Channel, joining Tujunga Wash further upstream.
 The Pacoima Wash Headworks were created where the Interstate 5 interchange is for settling of high flood volumes.
 The threat of flooding was diminished greatly.
 41 years later, Congressman Tony Cardenas won funding to turn the headworks, bare ground used only to settle flood volumes, into parkland.
 The earlier attempts to channelize the wash from the Pacoima Headworks south were left alone, and the channel was redirected closer to Van Nuys Blvd.

 Because of the flash floods in the Pacoima Wash, flooding in Van Nuys was an issue every year.
 In the great 1938 Los Angeles rains and flood, many parts of Van Nuys flooded severely.

 Through the 1960s, Van Nuys Elementary School kept a pontoon bridge for students to cross the flood channel when it flooded.
 Parts of the original streambed disappeared and can be traced behind the YMCA.
 The Knights of Columbus is shoehorned in a 100 ft channel.

 The flooding issues remained until the 1950s, when the Pacoima Diversion Channel took the stream east from Laurel Canyon and the I 5-CA 118 interchange to the Tujunga Wash. several miles of Pacoima Wash remained, drained by several miles of adjoining storm drains.
 And from Vanowen to the Los Angeles River, the historic Pacoima Wash disappears.